s7ev3n/blog.space/src/content/post/transformer/index.md

             x + sublayer(LayerNorm(x))
         Origin paper is using post-norm:
             LayerNorm(x+sublayer(x))
         There are literatures about the pros and cons of pre-norm and post-norm[1,2].

         Detail 2:
-        We apply dropout to the output of each sub-layer, before it is added to the sub-layer input and normalized.
+        We apply dropout to the output of each sub-layer, before it is added to the sublayer input and normalized.

         Reference:
         1. https://youtu.be/kCc8FmEb1nY?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&t=5723